cloudfoundry-incubator/kubecf/doc/stacks.md

 The `install_buildpacks` list describes the order in which the buildpacks are added to Cloud Foundry.
 The names in here are the short forms of the buildpack names, e.g. `bclang` stands for `bclang_buildpack`.

-The kubecf helm chart attempts to map release names to buildpack names automatically by stripping the `-buildpack` suffix first, and then stripping the optional `release_prefix` and `release-suffix`.
+The kubecf helm chart attempts to map release names to buildpack names automatically by stripping the optional `release_prefix` and `release-suffix`.
+The default `release-suffix` is "buildpack".
 If the remaining string then does not match the buildpack short name, then the release needs to include an explicit `buildpack` key:

 ```
     releases: